thepieterdc/publishing-lod-streams/paper/content/formatting.md

 </figcaption>
 </figure>

 RDF is structured as a collection of triples.
 These triples can be visualized as a node-arc-node link and exist of a subject, predicate and object, which is visualized in [](#RDF).
-Thus this collection of triples can be seen as a graph, with the arc pointing towards the object [](cite:cites klyne2009resource).
+Thus this collection of triples can be interpreted as a graph, with the arc pointing towards the object [](cite:cites klyne2009resource).

 An RDF triple represents a simple sentence.
 A commonly used example is the triple (Alice - Knows - Bob), which litterally means "Alice knows Bob".
 However, such a triple is not required to be a litteral translation.